kayabaNerve/serai/CONTRIBUTING.md

 ### Rules

-- Stable native Rust, nightly wasm and tools.
+- Stable Rust, nightly tools.
 - `cargo fmt` must be used.
 - `cargo clippy` must pass, except for the ignored rules (`type_complexity` and `dead_code`).